icalledmyselfmoon/stemCNV_check_Read_the_docs/source/setup_project.rst

 **Fill in the sample table with your data**

-and their properties.
+Sample table lists the samples to be analyzed and their properties.and their properties.
 It is recommended to keep all samples of one project in a single table.
 The sample table (default: sample_table.tsv) is a tab-separated file describing all samples to be analyzed:

 - Required columns: Sample_ID, Chip_Name, Chip_Pos, Array_Name, Sex, Reference_Sample